 RSD stands for “reflex sympathetic dystrophy.”
 The sympathetic nervous system is a separate nervous system from the main nerves in your body.
 It causes blood vessels to expand or constrict, increases your heart rate, opens or closes the pathways to your lungs, influences the skin by causing sweating or clamminess, and more.

-For reasons that are unclear, a person can have a major or minor trauma to an arm that will set off an extraordinarily painful process where the whole arm becomes extremely painful and it DOES NOT STOP.
-You do not get used to it and it is considered one of the worst pain syndromes that exist.
+For reasons that are unclear, a person can have a major or minor trauma to an arm that will set off an extraordinarily painful process where the whole arm becomes extremely painful and it DOESN’T STOP.
+You don’t get used to it and it is considered one of the worst pain syndromes that exist.
 The arm will usually become cold and discolored and intermittently swell.
 Even the slightest touch can cause agony.
 Unfortunately, in the face of clear manifestations of the problem, these patients often are labeled by their doctors as having psychological issues–the “pain must be in their head.”
 In addition to experiencing extreme agony, they are not believed.
 Talk about frustrating.

 Normal arms amputated